sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 - If you want a different base path that is common to all filenames, you can suffix your `bucket_url` rather than prefix your `layout` setting.
 - If you do not provide the `{ext}` placeholder, it will automatically be added to your layout at the end with a dot as a separator.
 - It is best practice to have a separator between each placeholder.
 Separators can be any character allowed as a filename character, but dots, dashes, and forward slashes are most common.
-- When you are using the `replace` disposition, `dlt` will have to be able to figure out the correct files to delete before loading the new data.
+- When you are using the `replace` disposition, `data_load_tool` will have to be able to figure out the correct files to delete before loading the new data.
 For this to work, you have to:
   - include the `{table_name}` placeholder in your layout
   - not have any other placeholders except for the `{schema_name}` placeholder before the table_name placeholder and
   - have a separator after the table_name placeholder

 Please note:
-- `dlt` will mark complete loads by creating a json file in the `./_dlt_loads` folders that corresponds to the `_dlt_loads` table.
+- `data_load_tool` will mark complete loads by creating a json file in the `./_dlt_loads` folders that corresponds to the `_dlt_loads` table.
 For example, if the `chess__1685299832.jsonl` file is present in the loads folder, you can be sure that all files for the load package `1685299832` are completely loaded.

 ### Advanced layout configuration